Oblique (Vasarely)

 Oblique (in Hungarian: Ferde) is a collage by Hungarian artist Victor Vasarely from 1966 to 1974.

 Description

 Its dimensions are 78 x 77 centimeters.

 The picture is part of the collection of the Museum of Fine Arts in Budapest, Hungary.

 Analysis

-The Op art work is a grid of squares arranged with strong diagonals.
-Some trimming of the shapes adds to the vibrant effect.
+The Op art work is a grid of diagonal squares arranged to form a bright green central cross, whose colours fade and darken to black in successive rows away from it, overlaid with a pattern of uniformly dark blue roundels.
+Clipping of the shapes suggests overlapping layers, whose inferred edges interrupt the symmetry of the shapes with an elusive pattern.